-Apple has released the second beta version of iOS 4.3 to its paid developers.
+Apple has released the third beta version of iOS 4.3 to its paid developers.
 Listed as build number 8F5166b, it is unclear what has changed in the new version from prior betas, which included the new Personal Hotspot Wi-Fi sharing feature and enhanced AirPlay support for Safari and third-party apps.
 In addition, the release is once again accompanied by a new preview build of Apple TV Software 4.3.
 Separate versions of iOS 4.3 beta 2 for the iPad, iPhone 4, iPhone 3GS, third-, and fourth-generation iPod touch are available as downloads for paid iOS developers from Apple’s iOS Dev Center.

 For more information on iOS 4.3, see our Full Breakdown article.

 Apple has rejected an iOS application that would have allowed users to buy and read e-books bought from the Sony Reader Store, according to a new report.
 Citing Steve Haber, president of Sony’s digital reading division, the New York Times reports that Apple told Sony that from now on, all in-app purchases would have to go through Apple.
 The report specifically states that not only can companies not sell content from other stores within their apps—a policy that has long been in place—but that users could not be allowed to access purchases made outside the App Store, a change that could result in the removal of Amazon’s Kindle and Barnes & Noble’s Nook apps, among others.
 “It’s the opposite of what we wanted to bring to the market,” Haber said.
 “We always wanted to bring the content to as many devices as possible, not one device to one store.”